Learn about data reporting and its uses, including how to write a data report and how it differs from data analytics.

 You can present data reports in various formats, such as spreadsheets, charts, and graphs.

 Data reporting seeks to provide context as to “what” is happening, whereas data analytics focuses on “why” it is happening.
 With data reporting, you need to organize and summarize the data.
-However, with analytics, you are examining the data to find the right questions to ask, conclude, and use the analytics to make decisions.
-Although data analytics goes further than reporting to understand the data, both play an essential role.
+However, with analytics, you examine the data to find the right questions to ask, conclude, and use data analysis to make decisions.
+Although data analytics goes further than reporting to understand the data, both play an essential role in equipping organizations with valuable insights.
 Additionally, analytics relies upon proper data reporting to come to accurate conclusions.

 Read more: What Is Data Analysis?
 (With Examples)

 Performing regular data reporting can allow you to measure specific metrics, track your progress over time, and monitor the performance of your business or organization.
-In addition, data reporting takes information that’s often difficult to process and presents it in a manner that’s easy to understand, making information more accessible and allowing you to notice trends that can help you comprehend your business status and drive business growth in the future.
+In addition, data reporting takes information that’s often difficult to process and presents it in a manner that’s easy to grasp, making information more accessible and allowing you to notice trends that can help you better understand your business performance and inform data-driven decision-making for long-term success.

-You can use data reports to help you within many areas of your business.
-Check out a few different types of data reports that you may see organizations implement:
+You can use data reports to help improve many areas of your business.
+Below are just a few different types of data reports that you may see organizations implement:

 Financial reports: A financial report allows you to examine your company's current financial state in specific areas, such as earnings and profits.
-Financial reports often give quarterly breakdowns of revenue or profit to give businesses an idea of the money spent and earned month by month, allowing them to adjust for the future.
+Financial reports often give quarterly breakdowns of revenue or profit, giving businesses an idea of the money spent and earned month by month and allowing them to adjust for the future.

-Growth reports: Growth reports communicate how your company projects to grow in the future.
-You can also compare your growth projections with your competitors to understand your positioning and adapt your goals accordingly.
+Growth reports: Growth reports communicate how your company projects it will grow in the future.
+You can also compare your growth projections with your competitors' to understand your positioning and adapt your business goals accordingly.

 Revenue reports: Revenue reports include crucial financial information that gives you an idea of how much you can afford to spend.
 Revenue reports can include customer profit, business loans, or investor cash flow to track your total capital.